Himalayan salt: Impact of India–Pakistan trade tensions

 In 2025, the trade of Himalayan pink salt faced a major disruption due to renewed geopolitical tensions between India and Pakistan.
-Following the April 2025 Pahalgam terror attack, in which 26 individuals – mostly Indian tourists – were killed, the Indian government imposed a ban on the import of all goods from Pakistan, including those routed via third countries.
+Following the April 2025 Pahalgam terror attack, in which 26 individuals – all Indian Hindu tourists – were killed, the Indian government imposed a ban on the import of all goods from Pakistan, including those routed via third countries.
 This measure led to an immediate halt in the cross-border trade of pink salt.

-India had been one of the largest markets for Himalayan pink salt, traditionally sourced from Pakistan’s Khewra Salt Mine.
+India had been one of the largest markets for Himalayan pink salt, traditionally sourced from Pakistan's Khewra Salt Mine.
 For decades, Indian importers had brought in thousands of tonnes quarterly to meet demand, with the salt widely used in culinary practices, wellness products, and religious rituals – particularly by Hindus during fasting periods due to its non-marine origin.

 The ban not only disrupted supply chains in India but also resulted in significant economic losses for Pakistani exporters, many of whom relied heavily on Indian demand to sustain large-scale pink salt operations.
-Industry observers noted that the trade restrictions highlight the vulnerability of regional commodity flows to political and security developments in South Asia.